-Leadership is NOT about being popular; it is about being fair
+Leadership is NOT about being popular; it’s about being fair

 It seems nowadays, that everyone wants to be a leader.